Does anyone else keep muttering curses since Daylight Saving Time forced us to “fall back” like a bunch of unbalanced dominoes?

-All right, let’s be honest—some folks have been counting down to Mt.
-Bachelor’s 2019 opening day since last season closed in May.
+Let’s face it—some folks started counting down to Mt.
+Bachelor’s 2022 opening day when last season closed in May.

-But the countdown starts in earnest in November when ski and snowboard fanatics know the odds are good they’ll be shredding the slopes sometime this month.
+But the countdown starts in earnest each November when ski and snowboard fanatics know they’ll be shredding the slopes soon.
 Though Mt.
-Bachelor’s opening date varies depending on snowfall, they typically try to make it happen Thanksgiving weekend.
+Bachelor’s opening date varies depending on snowfall, our hopes tend to swell near Thanksgiving.

 Tune your skis while you wait and keep an eye on the Mt.
 Bachelor webcam for an up-to-the-minute glimpse at conditions.
 You should also check out their deals page, since many rock-bottom discounts melt away when the season gets going.

-For humans, Bend’s boutique shops are brimming with cozy scarves and warm boots.
-Brows our Bend shopping page to find the right retailer for you.
+For humans, Bend’s boutiques are brimming with cozy scarves and warm boots.
+Browse our Bend shopping page to find your favorite new spot for comfy cold-weather gear.

-The arts and culture scene goes into full-throttle this time of year, with The Tower Theatre boasting an impressive lineup of music, theater, films, and other fabulous entertainment.
+Bend’s arts and culture scene kicks into high gear each fall, with The Tower Theatre boasting an impressive lineup of music, theater, films, and other fabulous entertainment.

 Some of Bend’s most iconic events happen after we switch to Daylight Standard Time in the fall.

-10 Barrel’s annual Pray for Snow party is a must-do for winter sports fanatics, and this year’s event features the release of “Hold My Beer…,” the second winter film produced by 10 Barrel Brewing and its athletes.
+10 Barrel’s annual Pray for Snow party is a must-do for winter sports fanatics, and this year’s free, family-friendly event features live music and free waxing if you bring your board or skis.